Amollo1/NorthPeak-Retail-Profitability/docs/process_maps.md

 ## 5. Note on Scope

 This process redesign is a **recommendation**, not a system this project implements (no workflow/approval tooling is being built — see BRD Section 7.2, Out of Scope).
-Its purpose is to demonstrate that the analytics deliverable is tied to a concrete operational change, not just descriptive reporting — a distinction reviewers use to separate analysts who understand "so what happens next" from those who only build dashboards.
+Its purpose is to demonstrate that the analytics deliverable is tied to a concrete operational change, not just descriptive reporting, a distinction reviewers use to separate analysts who understand "so what happens next" from those who only build dashboards.